Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 How to Speed up Windows 10 Upgrade using SCCM Task Sequence?

-You can speed up Windows 10 upgrade using the SCCM task sequence variable.
-With the SCCM Task sequence, we need to use a variable to change Windows setup process priority.
+You can speed up the Windows 10 upgrade using the SCCM task sequence variable.
+With the SCCM Task sequence, we need to use a variable to change the priority of the Windows setup process.

 Setup SCCM Collection Variable